-What is your opinion of the herb Momordica?
+What is your opinion of bitter melon, the herb Momordica?
 Does it work to curb sugar cravings?

 Originally published August 1, 2002.
 Updated May 30, 2014.

 Momordica charantia, also known as bitter melon or bitter gourd, is a climbing vine native to Africa, Asia and Australia that is now cultivated in warm areas all over the world.
 Bitter melon can help regulate blood sugar.
 It may also reduce sugar cravings, but research is needed to establish that.